|

 BSkyB Announces Senior Management Appointments

-Sky says that its aim in providing single leadership is to ensure that its technology operations are closely matched with its changing needs as it grows its pay-TV business and expands into the broadband and telephony markets.
+Sky says that new role, bringing together the leadership of Sky’s Information Technology, Customer Technology, Network Infrastructure and Broadcast Platform teams, is intended to ensure that its technology operations are matched with its changing needs as it grows its pay-TV business and expands into the broadband and telephony markets.

 James Murdoch, chief executive, said: “The coming together of entertainment and communications is transforming the scale of the opportunities before Sky.
 These appointments ensure that Sky is well positioned as a challenger in the combined industry of pay TV, broadband and telephony and underscore the high calibre of Sky’s executive team.